jsenv/core/docs/assets_and_workers.md

 > **Note**
 > "@import" not yet allowed with [CSS import assertion](#CSS-import-assertion) as explained in https://web.dev/css-module-scripts/#@import-rules-not-yet-allowed

-## Js modules
+## Js module

-Js modules refers to js executed in a context where is has access to `import` and `import.meta.url`.
+Js module refers to js executed in a context where is has access to `import` and `import.meta.url`.<br />
 In these files the following is supported:

 ### CSS import assertion